 Just look through this Tumblr.
 JUST LOOK AT THIS TUMBLR POR DIOS!

 Are there bad aspects?
 Sure.
 Is there room for improvement?
 Always.
-But how can we change and improve this already magical place if everyone just bolts?
-You take your ganas, dreams, talent, and resources when you go to places like Austin away from the Valley.
+But how can we change and improve this already magical place if everyone just bounces?
+You take your ganas, dreams, talent, and resources when you go to places like Austin, away from the Valley.
 Why not stay and be the game changer?

 Finally and more to a personal aspect to all of this.
 Running away from home will not solve your problems.
 There are some situations where leaving helps but some of y’all don’t need to be leaving or bouncing.
 You need to get out there (el valle), face your fears, JUST DO IT, and learn gratitude.
 You need to learn to see the beauty in the Valley or you will never be able to see the true beauty in the world.
 A big fancy building can take your breath away for a moment but you’ll never appreciate the view if you can’t appreciate this place.
 There are a lot of “Valleys” out there ya’ll, though this one for sure is unique.
 Nonetheless, you will find that no matter where you go, your problems will follow until you can be honest and face them head on.
 It ain’t easy to do but you’ll benefit in the long run.
 Just try it and see what happens.